gopine/diary/2019/April/April 1 (Monday).md

 Render props offer a powerful way to share code between React components.

 I'm excited to see how this changes component design.

+Successfully implemented the Context API for global state management.